 … after my first Peak 8 jump rope workout in a long while!
 Gotta get back to my fitness routine.
 Although I don’t really gain a noticeable amount of weight when I’m not exercising… I really notice a difference in how I feel.
 Exercise regulates hormones, metabolism, digestion, etc. I’m definitely moodier and grumpier when I don’t get my daily dose of endorphins!

 Speaking of which, I should record my funny “I’m Not In Love I’m Just Hormonal” song that I’ve been working on for a while now.
 In the meantime you can still listen to and download (free) my other songs at my Soundcloud account :)

 In other news, I’ve tried going gluten-free and refined-sugar-free and it really makes a difference!
 Foods to avoid are neatly summarized here: Principles Of Healthy Diets— avoid vegetable oils (except for olive oil and virgin coconut oil), refined flour, refined sugar, fake foods.

-Anonymous asked: Because you speak as if you are a learned food analyst.
+Anonymous said: Because you speak as if you are a learned food analyst.
 I think it's the thorough research that you do and the citations of authorities that make you convincing that you're good at it.
 It may be good.
 It may be bad.
 But one thing is sure.
 You make a following.
 And, that gives you more pressure to work harder.
 Not to appear convincing but to be responsible advocate of what you espouse because people believe in you.
 How's tha?

 Thanks!
 I try my best to be up front with my research, and to empower people to learn on their own and make independent informed choices about their health :)